ajaxxxxxxxx/ajaxxxxxxxx.github.io/_07POTI/2-Install.md

 ### 6.)
 Find the OpenMW zip file that you downloaded earlier and unzip it in a location of your choice.

-- It is suggested that you unzip it in or near your POTI install folder for ease of access.
+- It is suggested that you unzip it near your POTI install folder for ease of access.

 - You may also rename this to whatever you would like